GraceBeyoko/Hwk_5/README.md

-## Usage Example  (NOT SURE ABOUT THIS PART YET)
+## Usage Example

-1. **Mint a Curator NFT.ERC**
+1. **Deploy the GovernanceToken contract**

+Deploy the `GovernanceToken` contract first to create the governance token.

+2. **Deploy the Governance contract**

+Deploy the `Governance contract`, passing in the address of the deployed GovernanceToken.

+4. **Create a Proposal**

-   - Deploy the `CuratorNFT` contract.
+Call `createProposal(string calldata description)` on the Governance contract.

-   - Call the `mint(address to)` function to mint a non-transferable curator token to a new member.
-(Delete that if ERC20)

-2. **Propose a New Artwork**

-   - Through the `Governance` contract, call `createProposal(string memory description, string memory artworkURL)`.

-   - Members holding a Curator NFT/tokens can create proposals.

-3. **Vote on Proposals**
+5. **Vote on Proposals**

-   - Members vote using the `vote(uint256 proposalId, bool support)` function.
+Call `vote(uint256 proposalId, bool support)` on the Governance contract to vote.

-   - Voting results are automatically tallied after a set duration

-4. **Execute Approved Proposals**
+6. **Execute Approved Proposals**

-   - Once a proposal passes, execute it to add the new artwork to the `Gallery` contract.

-5. **View the Gallery**

-   - Query the `Gallery` contract to retrieve and display featured artworks.
+Once voting is completed and a proposal has passed, it can be executed.

-## Members of the group and contact???
+## Members of the group and contact

 Grace B. - @GraceBeyoko <br>